 Osteoporosis, How does it occur?

-Typically, our bodies renew our bones in a process called "bone remodeling."Bone remodelling means that your body removes old or aging bone and rebuilds another new bone.
-It occurs in a certain balance to maintain bone mass and strength to reduce fracture risk.
+Typically, our bodies renew our bones in a process called "bone remodelling."Bone remodelling means that your body removes old or aging bone and rebuilds.
+This process, like so many in the body, is a delicate balance; maintaining bone mass and strength to reduce the risk of fracture.

-As we age, bone loss occurs more than building new ones leading to thin bones that are more vulnerable to fragility fractures and painful fractures.
-Osteoporosis in older adults often occurs in the hip, spine, and wrist.
+As we age, bone density loss overtakes bone building.
+The result is less dense bones that are more vulnerable to fracture.
+Osteoporosis in older adults often occurs in the hip, spine, and wrists.

 Causes and risk factors

-As mentioned above, shifting the balance of bone remodelling to less new bone formation is the reason for low bone mineral density causing osteoporosis in aging.
-However, there are many risk factors that you should be aware of to reduce the risk of osteoporosis.
+As mentioned above, as bone remodelling slows, we see lower bone mineral density, AKA osteoporosis.
+There are exacerbating risk factors for osteoporosis as well as interventions we can use to slow the process.
 A systematic review published in the journal therapeutic advances in musculoskeletal disease mentioned the following points as common risk factors

-- Age: Older adults and seniors after 50 are more prone to osteoporosis than younger people because they have less new bone formation.
+- Age: Older adults and seniors after 50 are more prone to osteoporosis than younger people because bone formation slows as we age.

-- Gender: Elderly women are more vulnerable to osteoporosis than men, especially after menopause.
+- Gender: Women have thinner and less dense bones than men to begin with.
+Elderly women are also more vulnerable to osteoporosis than men, especially after menopause.
 After menopause, women experience a significant reduction in estrogen levels, making them prone to postmenopausal osteoporosis.
-Moreover, women have thinner and less dense bones than men.

-- Calcium and vitamin D: The deficiency of calcium and vitamin D stimulates the secretion of more parathyroid hormone that takes the calcium in the bones out into circulation to fulfill the deficiency .
+- Calcium and vitamin D: Deficiency of calcium and vitamin D stimulates the secretion of more parathyroid hormone which takes the calcium in the bones out into circulation to meet the deficit.
 Thus resulting in bone loss and osteoporosis.

-- Certain chronic conditions: Some medical conditions affect bone density directly or through their medications.
+- Certain chronic conditions: Some medical conditions affect bone density directly or through the medication used to treat them.
 For instance, chronic lung disease, cancer, and overactive thyroid or parathyroid.